Welcome to today's edition of the Rush 24-7 podcast.

 Besides, heartfelt apologies play very well on YouTube.

-See, I have told you every we i we just apologize.
+See, I have told you everything.

-In fact, apologize before you say something and apologize after you say whatever you want to say, and the country will love you and they'll think you're sensitive.
+In fact, apologize before you say something and apologize after you say whatever you want to say, and the country will love you, and they'll think you're sensitive.

-And husbands have known this forever, uh, as I pointed out after having learned it from Charlton Heston.
+And husbands have known this forever, as I pointed out after having learned it from Charlton Heston.

-Snerdly, you will.
+Snerdley, you will.

 She's a broadcast engineer for a while, and she wanted to move on up.

-So I set Laurie up.
+So I set Lori up.

-And I called her my rent wife.
+And I called her my rent-a-wife.

 Remember that?

-And she'd run around and she did the grocery shopping, she did uh all this sort of stuff.
+And she'd run around, and she did the grocery shopping.

-Uh, and you know, predictably, the women in my audience had a fit.
+And predictably, the women in my audience had a fit.

 How could you do this?

-How could you do this, Russian?
+How could you do this, Rush?

 And that worked.